 - Athletic Training

 - Health and Wellness

 - Health Education

 - Nursing

+- Physical Education

+- Exercise Science and Sports Performance

 - Occupational Therapy

-- Leadership in Sport and Exercise Science

 - Coaching

 - Sport Management

 - Sports Performance

-- Please see the Interdisciplinary Majors & Minors section of the catalog)

-Please note that the School of Nursing and Health Professions also offers Master's degrees in Nursing and Professional Counseling.
+Please see the Interdisciplinary Majors & Minors section of the catalog) Please note that the School of Nursing and Health Professions also offers Master's degrees in Nursing and Clinical Mental Health Counseling.
 Please see a graduate catalog or visit the website for more information about these programs.